-As a warm up, we begin with the study of one of the simplest voting mechanisms: the single-batch voting mechanisms.
+As a warm up, we begin with the study of one of the simplest batching mechanisms: the single-batch mechanism.
 With a slight abuse of notation, we use the following definition.

-\begin{definition} Let $V_{\{K\}} \in \mathcal{V}$ be the {\it single-batch voting mechanism} where the object is offered to only one batch of the initial $K$ agents in the queue. \end{definition}
+\begin{definition} Let $V_{\{K\}} \in \mathcal{V}$ be the {\it single-batch mechanism} where the object is offered to only one batch of the initial $K$ agents in the queue. \end{definition}

-Unlike $V_\textsc{seq}$, the single-batch voting mechanism $V_{\{K\}},$ as well as any other voting mechanism, ensures that the object is allocated if and only if the majority of agents (in the batch) opt in.
+Unlike $V_\textsc{seq}$, mechanism $V_{\{K\}}$ (as well as any other batching mechanism $V \in \mathcal{V}$) ensures that the object is allocated if and only if the majority of agents (in the batch) opt in.
 As our results in this section illustrate, the extent to which this policy incentivizes agents to vote truthfully depends on the values of the prior $\mu$ and batch size $K$.

 In Lemma~\ref{lemma: ic-combined}, we identify the necessary and sufficient conditions for $V_{\{K\}}$ to be incentive-compatible.
 In Lemma~\ref{lemma: existence-and-correctness}, we show its existence conditional on the informativeness of signals and characterize the correctness it achieves.
-In Proposition~\ref{prop: single-optimal}, we establish that among all incentive-compatible $V_{\{K\}},$ correctness is maximized when the incentive compatibility constraint is binding at $K=\overline{K}(\mu).$ Finally in Lemma~\ref{lemma: comparative}, we provide simple comparative statics of this optimal batch size.
-In the next section, we will extend these results to voting mechanisms possibly with multiple batches.
+In Proposition~\ref{prop: single-optimal}, we establish that among all incentive-compatible, single-batch mechanisms $V_{\{K\}},$ correctness is maximized when the incentive compatibility constraint is binding at $K=\overline{K}(\mu).$ Finally, in Lemma~\ref{lemma: comparative}, we provide simple comparative statics of this optimal batch size.
+In the next section, we will extend these results to batching mechanisms with multiple batches.

 First, for any batch size $K,$ let